zephyrproject-rtos/zephyr/CODE_OF_CONDUCT.rst

 Our Standards
 *************

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behavior that contribute to creating a positive environment include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences